devtron-labs/devtron/docs/user-guide/global-configurations/authorization/user-access.md

 If you don’t want to assign super admin permissions then you have to provide the rest of the information.

-### Group Permissions

-This is used to assign user to a particular group and user inherits all the permissions granted to this group.
-The Group permissions section contains a drop-down of all existing groups on which you have access.
-This is optional field and more than one groups can be selected for a user.

-We will discuss how to create groups in the later section.

 ### Devtron Apps permissions